 - Limited spectrum CBD

 So, is CBD safe for everyone?
-While most people will be able to use it and benefit from the oil without adverse reactions, there is a small percentage of people who may experience unwanted symptoms.
+While most people will be able to use a high-quality CBD product from a reputable company, and benefit from it without adverse reactions, there is a small percentage of people who may experience unwanted symptoms.
 Always consult your physician before taking a new supplement.